paulwarren/nzde/dict/H/README.md

 <b>2</b> v. to move sheep forward or on; to use (a dog) as a huntaway.
 > 1930 Acland.

 ## hunt back

 v.
-(Rural) to drive stock from former grazing areas [especially from high summer country.](See hunt down)
+(Rural) to drive stock from former grazing areas [especially from high summer country.]
+(See hunt down)

 ## hunt course